ModouLaminJagne/my-portfolio/README.md

 This webste contains my info but anyone can customize it to fit their profile.
 To have the peoject, you have to clone the repo or download the zip file.

+# To run the app
+    npm run dev